Analytics, AI/ML

 Impact on Gender Non-Conforming and Transgender Communities

-The implications of gender bias in facial recognition extend deeply into the lives of gender non-conforming and transgender individuals, often resulting in misidentification or non-recognition.
+The implications of gender bias in facial recognition extend deeply into the lives of gender non-conforming and transgenders, often resulting in misidentification or non-recognition.
 This infringes on personal dignity and raises significant concerns regarding safety and privacy for these communities.

 Violation of Privacy and Civil Rights